 1. Using MiddleClick

 MiddleClick is free, so it has some restrictions.
-There are only three-fingered clicks or taps on the other paid apps that offer you lots of customisation options to tailor whatever you want the middle-click gesture to work.
+Only three-fingered clicks or taps on the other paid apps offer you many customisation options to tailor whatever you want the middle-click gesture to work.
 Here shouldn’t be a problem because the MiddleClick allows us to use a three-fingered click or tap.

-After downloading the MiddleClick application from Github, Double-click the MiddleClick.zip file to extract and get MiddleClick.app file.
-You can drag the MiddleClick.app file into the Application folder on the Finder sidebar.
+After downloading the MiddleClick application from Github, Double-click the MiddleClick.zip file to extract and get the MiddleClick.app file; you can drag the MiddleClick.app file into the Application folder on the Finder sidebar.
 Lunch the application on Mac.
 In some cases, macOS block you from opening the app.